 AI in Health

-Machine learning algorithms in Duke University’s Department of Electrical and Computer Engineering were initially deployed in search of landmines.
-Over the past two decades, they’ve evolved to generate stunning insights into human health.
+ECE machine learning algorithms were initially deployed in search of landmines and have evolved over 20 years to generate stunning insights into human health

 In the late 1990s, Larry Carin and Leslie Collins—both just beginning their tenures in Duke’s Department of Electrical & Computer Engineering—began teaching computers how to spot buried landmines.
 The two worked together with a team of researchers for several years developing “active learning” algorithms to optimize their mine-hunting software.